 Are you considering starting a roofing business?
 We don’t blame you.
-The roofing contractor industry is currently worth over $51 billion in the United States, and revenue is projected to grow by 3.8% in 2021.
+The roofing contractor industry is currently worth over $56 billion in the United States, and revenue is projected to continue its growth in 2022.

-However, starting a roofing business isn’t something that you can do overnight.
-Aside from acquiring your business license, permits, and insurance, there is a lot to consider.
+However, starting a roofing company isn’t something that you can do overnight.
+Aside from acquiring your business license, permits, and insurance, there is much to consider.
 With this in mind, you shouldn’t start your contracting business on a whim, but if you’re serious about reaching your goals, you can undoubtedly achieve them using this guide.

-While it would be folly to provide a step-by-step guide of everything you would need to start a roofing business (every state has different requirements), our guide will run you through some of the critical considerations you need to consider.
-These tips will provide you with a general blueprint on what it takes to start and maintain a successful roofing business.
+While it would be folly to provide a step-by-step guide on everything you would need to start a roofing business (every state has different requirements), our guide will run you through some of the critical considerations you need to consider.
+These tips will give you a general blueprint of what it takes to start and maintain a successful roofing business.

 If you are looking specifically to start a commercial roofing company, be sure to check out our previous post about that subject so you can begin getting commercial jobs as soon as possible.
 But for a residential roofing company or all-encompassing roofing business, continue with this guide.